mailpace/blog/content/blog/how-to-get-emails-delivered.md

 Support at least TLS 1.2+.
 TLS 1.1 and below are deprecated, if you want to work with all email servers ever, you can enable them - but at some point we all need to stop this.

+### Feedback Loops (FBLs)

+Feedback Loops are a mechanism to give email providers and large senders a notification [when a message is marked as spam](https://blog.ohmysmtp.com/blog/what-happens-when-you-send-an-email-to-spam/) by end users.
+You need to register for them, and then handle any reports or complaints that you receive through the FBL.

 ### No dedicated IPs

 Unless you're sending 250k+ emails/month, from one domain, in a consistent pattern, having a dedicated IP address will hurt your deliverability.
 This is because your volume will be too low to build a good reputation.